Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Results

 The marginal distribution of the address qubits of valid FRQI states, after tracing out the color qubit, is uniform due to the sine–cosine structure in Eq.~\eqref{eq:frqi_state}.
 In exact state-vector simulations without shot noise, the quality of the generated samples depends only on the ratio, rather than the absolute values, of the probability amplitudes of $\ket{0}$ and $\ket{1}$ in the color qubit for a given address.
 However, some basis states may have vanishingly small amplitudes in both $\ket{0}$ and $\ket{1}$.
 With a finite number of shots, such states are unlikely to be sampled, causing loss of pixel information or requiring unrealistic shot budgets.
 We show now that incorporating finite shot noise already during training alleviates this problem.
 Very low probabilities may exclude information from some pixels, making it easier for the discriminator to detect fake samples and forcing the generator to avoid such cases and thus promoting more uniformly distributed marginal probabilities over the address qubits.
 Details of our implementation are presented in App.~\ref{app:shot_noise_train}.

 Figure~\ref{fig:probabilities_marginal} illustrates how exact state-vector simulations yield highly uneven marginal probabilities across pixels, with many basis states exhibiting vanishingly small amplitudes.
 By contrast, sampling with a finite number of shots (\num{2048} in this example) smooths out the distribution and keeps the probabilities closer to the expected uniform distribution, thereby mitigating the risk of pixels being systematically excluded.
 This effect also shows in the sampled images in Fig.~\ref{fig:sampled_images}, where finite shot noise ensures that pixel information is retained more consistently across the image.
 Together, these results highlight that incorporating shot noise into training not only prevents the discriminator from exploiting missing pixels but also promotes more robust and uniform sampling behavior.
 This uniformity is relevant for the scalability of our approach on real hardware under minimal total shot budgets $T$, i.e., a number of measurements proportional to the number of pixels $N$ suffices to decode all pixels to a sufficient precision, i.e., estimate each pixel with a variance $\mathcal{O}(N/T)$.
 In contrast, in non-uniform distributions, some marginal pixel probabilities may undesirably concentrate in the pixel count $N$.

-Generator gradient scaling with $N$, relevant for trainability, is analyzed in App.~\ref{app:grad_scaling_bp}.
+Additionally, the required inference-shot budget of image decoding and its impact on image quality is analyzed in App.~\ref{app:shot_noise_train}, and generator gradient scaling with $N$, relevant for trainability, is analyzed in App.~\ref{app:grad_scaling_bp}.